-- You should ensure that video recorded evidence for indoor activities is shot in good light. - Avoid using white on yellow bibs, as the numbers are difficult to read on a television screen. - You may film boys and girls together but show the marks separately and in ranked order. - Accompanying notes are useful.
+- · You should ensure that video recorded evidence for indoor activities is shot in good light. - Avoid using white on yellow bibs, as the numbers are difficult to read on a television screen. - You may film boys and girls together but show the marks separately and in ranked order. - Accompanying notes are useful.
 Give an accurate description of how well candidates are performing because the marks of unseen candidates will be affected.
 Explain the reason if a candidate is off form.

-Documentation to accompany the videotape
+Documentation to accompany the DVD

-Send the following documentation with the videotape:
+Send the following documentation with the DVD:

+- MS1,

-- MS1, - Coursework Summary Assessment Form, - Centre Order of Merit Sheets for all activities offered - any written Analysing and improving evidence.
+- Coursework Summary Assessment Form,

+- · Centre Order of Merit Sheets for all activities offered

+- Written Analysing and Improving Tasks.